How do I apply?

 Which application do I choose for the Fast-Track program?

-Select the Fast Track Program application located under the section labeled Other Specialized Programs of the graduate school applications, when applying to either the fast-track MS-CS, or MS-SWE program.
+Select the Fast Track Program application, when applying to either the Fast-Track/MS-CS, or Fast-Track/MS-SWE program.

 The BS-CS/MBA Fast Track program application is listed under the College of Business section of the graduate school applications.